 A voiceover demo reel will act as your business card; so pick the materials that best showcase your abilities as a narrator, your age and vocal range, and the genres you excel in.

-- Storytelling delivery: It is an audiobook narrator’s responsibility to make sure their delivery matches the author’s vision.
+- Consistency storytelling delivery: It is an audiobook narrator’s responsibility to make sure their delivery matches the author’s vision.
 Narration is a marathon, and it can take days or weeks to complete.
 Your pitch, tone, and energy must remain consistent from day one.

-- Characterization: Separating your narrator voice and the characters’ voices is key.
+- Strong characterization: Separating your narrator voice and the characters’ voices is key.
 Each role must have a distinct attitude, age, and tone.
 Pay attention to character descriptions in the text, and make sure there is separation between each character voice and the tone of the story narrator.

 - Articulation: Knowing how to pronounce each word and phrase correctly, succinctly, and clearly is a must.
 The only time an audiobook narrator should add flair to their articulation of a word or phrase is if it’s part of a character’s way of speaking.